Monday, January 25, 2016

 Cover

 By Robert McGinnis, beautiful and hot as they all are.
-Would assume that it wasn't commissioned for this novel specifically since the lady is neither Doctor's widow (soft, platinum hair) nor his nurse (hunk of a woman).
+I would assume that it wasn't commissioned for this novel specifically, since the lady is neither the Doctor's widow (with soft, platinum hair) nor his nurse (hunk of a woman).

 Cool lines